bra1nDump/ai-task-vscode/docs/go-to-market/recruiting.md

-Sort of coupled with distribution because the potential contributors are also a subset of the target audience.
+Sort of coupled with go to market because the potential contributors are also a subset of the target audience.

 - Find people with experience building extensions
 - Voice community: Pokey, Andreas, Will